Tyriol/nuxt-task-app/README.md

 ## Future features 💡

-- Ability to update a task.
-- Ability to mark a task as done.
+- Ability to mark a task as done ✅
-- Ability to delete a task.
+- Ability to delete a task. ✅
 - ?
 Filtering maybe